daizutabi/pheasant/docs/docs/index.md

 plot.circle([1, 2, 3, 4, 5], [1, 2, 3, 4, 5], size=10)
 ```

-The last line of the above code block returns `GlyphRenderer` object.
-To show the bokeh's figure, we can use inline code described above:
+The last line of the above code block returns a `GlyphRenderer` object.
+To show the bokeh's figure instead of it, we can use an inline code described above:

 ~~~copy
 {{plot}}